Phoenix (2014 film): Release

-Home media

 Phoenix was released on Blu-ray and DVD in Germany by Indigo on 27 March 2015.

 In the United Kingdom, the film was released on Blu-ray and DVD by Soda Pictures on 31 August 2015, with the Blu-ray including a 21-minute "making-of" featurette and the film's trailer.

 On 26 April 2016, the film was released by The Criterion Collection for Region 1 on Blu-ray and DVD using a 2K digital master.
 Both include a conversation between director Christian Petzold and actress Nina Hoss, a new interview with the film's cinematographer Hans Fromm, and a documentary featuring interviews with the cast and crew from 2013, as well as the film's original trailer, and a new English subtitle translation.
 Exclusive to the Blu-ray is 5.1 surround DTS-HD Master Audio soundtrack for the film.
 The new Blu-ray and DVD cover is made by Nessim Higson.